 Beth defeats Harry Beltik, a champion player, in her first tournament at the high school.
 Later, he mentors her, bringing the best chess books to find out she read most of them.
 Later, Benny Watts, the reigning US chess champion, becomes her mentor and friend as she moves onto higher ground.
 These friends identify Beth’s self-destruction streak, which nearly costs her health, reputation, and life.

 9. Fighting Demons As Her Genius Becomes Her Burden

 A confluence of factors–alcoholism, drugs, and a paralyzing loss–nearly destroy Beth.
-On the road with her mother, she adds alcohol to the sedatives she continues to take to help visualize the game.
-When she travels to Paris, her goal is to win the game if she can play Vasily Borgov, the current Russian world champion chess player.
+On the road with her mother, she adds alcohol to the sedatives she takes to help visualize the game.
+When she travels to Paris, her goal is to win the game to play Vasily Borgov, the current Russian world champion chess player.
 From Paris, she plans her ultimate target, to play in the Soviet Union, become the world chess master, defeating all the Soviet players, and ultimately, Borgov.

-In a rare departure from her typical discipline, Beth goes for drinks with a friend the night before her Paris match and stays out late.
-Overly confident and distraught over her mother’s death, she cannot perform up to her standards.
-She loses the game badly.
-Upon returning to Kentucky alone, Beth Harmon is a physical and emotional basketcase.
+In a rare departure from her typical discipline, Beth drinks with a friend the night before her Paris match and stays out late.
+She is overly confident and distraught over her mother’s death, she cannot perform up to her standards, and she loses the game badly.
+Upon returning to Kentucky alone, Beth Harmon is a physical and emotional basket case.